 Levy assessments are issued in mid-March.

-For 2017 and beyond, the levy will be based upon usage of parking spaces in the preceding calendar year.
-For example, the 2017 levy assessment will be calculated based upon the usage during the 2016 calendar year.
+The levy is based on use of parking spaces in the preceding calendar year.
+For example, the 2019 levy assessment is calculated on use during the 2018 calendar year.